61040-fa22/final-project-MKMK/client/components/README.md

 - `util`: Reusable UI utilities like forms, an icon wrapper, a modal, a gallery, 3-dots menu component, etc.

+Item:
+    Model:
+        ownerId: Types.ObjectId;
+        name: string;
+        description: string;
+        isAvailable: boolean;
+    Collection:
+        addOne(ownerId, name, description) create item
+        findOne(itemId) get the item with the given ID findAllByOwnerId(ownerId) get all items owned by the user with ownerId updateOne(itemId, name, description) update item with new values. leave name, description as empty strings to keep old values deleteOne(itemId) delete the item with the given ID deleteMany(ownerId) delete all items owned by the user with ownerId

 Request:
     Model: